H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

 - Top‑level scripts such as `VERIFY_AND_TEST.sh`, `verify_full_integration.sh`, and `verify_all_claims.sh` formalize the process of checking microservice health, integration status, and documentation alignment, and can be treated as deployment gates that must pass before changes to modes or global weights are accepted.

+As shown in Figure 15.1, optimization and governance processes read complexity labels and audit logs from memory and introspection and feed them back into the global control layer.
 These practices support a governance model in which global controls are not altered ad hoc but are mediated by explicit APIs, logs with integrity checks, and repeatable verification procedures.

 ---